Abhinaenae/chirpy-rest-api/README.md

 ## 🚀 Overview

 Chirpy is a social network similar to Twitter, designed to be lightweight and scalable.
-This repository contains Chirpy's backend server, built with Go.
-The project was created as an educational exercise to learn about building web servers, authentication, and API development using Go.
+This repository contains Chirpy's backend server, which was built with Go.
+The project was created to learn about building web servers, authentication, and API development using Go.

 ## ✨ Features

-- 🏗 **User Authentication**: Supports user registration, login, token refresh, and token revocation.
+- 🏗 **User Authentication**: Supports user registration, login, token refresh, secure password storage via hashing, and token revocation.
 - 📢 **Chirp Management**: Users can create, retrieve, and delete chirps (posts).
 - 📊 **Metrics & Health Checks**: Provides system health status and operational metrics.
 - 🔐 **JWT-Based Authentication**: Implements secure token-based authentication.